Manojkun1996/SofarProject_SpeechGesture/README.md

-# Experimental Robotics Laboratory First Assignment
+# SOFAR PROJECT
+# Commanding MiRo with natural language
-This assignment consists in developing a simple software architecture to simulate the behaviour of a robot moving in a 2D plane.
+This assignment consists in developing a simple software architecture to simulate the behaviour of a MIRO robot.
 The robot features three possible behaviours, i.e. Normal, Sleep and Play, and responds to user commands.

 ---